Carbon-Labs/whitepapers/avatar.md

 ### Return on Investment
 AVATAR token ownership represents your ownership of the AVATAR ecosystem.
-At any time you like you will be able to sell back your AVATAR tokens to the exchange and receive the equivalent percentage of KIWI and ETH that is held in the contract.
+At any time you like you will be able to sell back your AVATAR tokens to the exchange and receive the equivalent percentage of CARBON and ZIL that is held in the contract.

 The smart contract that issues AVATAR will also be the payment wallet for the AVATAR ecosystem.

-## Liberation Online <a name="liberation-online"></a>
+## Genesys Labs <a name="liberation-online"></a>
-Liberation Online is the company developing AVATAR.
-It is also the company that launched the KIWI token.
+Genesys Labs is the company developing AVATAR.
+It is also the company that launched the CARBON token.

 For more information please visit [http://liberation.online](http://liberation.online)